mattpolzin/JSONAPI/README.md

 #### `Error`

 The final generic type of a `JSONAPIDocument` is the `Error`.
 You should create an error type that can decode all the errors you expect your `JSONAPIDocument` to be able to decode.
 As prescribed by the **SPEC**, these errors will be found in the root document member `errors`.

+### `Meta`

+A `Meta` struct is totally open-ended.
+It is described by the **SPEC** as a place to put any information that does not fit into the standard JSON API Document structure anywhere else.

+You can specify `NoMetadata` if the part of the document being described should not contain any `Meta`.

+### `Links`

+A `Links` struct must contain only `Link` properties.
+Each `Link` property can either be a `URL` or a `URL` and some `Meta`.
+Each part of the document has some suggested common `Links` to include but generally any link can be included.

+You can specify `NoLinks` if the part of the document being described should not contain any `Links`.

 ### `RawIdType`